OpenBattery/OpenBattery/README.md

 OpenBattery will provide you all the information and more!

-OpenBattery is a high performance open source database for academics and industry working with battery.
+OpenBattery is a high performance open source relational database for academics and industry working with battery.
 The platform is available on Microsoft Azure and users can access it to add data too!
 This is a transformational resource to develop and validate machine learning and physics based models for the design, prediction, and optimization of battery performance under a wide range of use cases.